RoniPolisanov/MindGame/README.md

 <img src="/Screenshots/Share.jpg" width="144px"><br>

 ### Game Instructions
 The cards needs to be flipped one at a time.
-Each time that two cards are flipped over, their images are compared.
-If the two cards are similar - success - the player gets points and the cards are vanished from the screen.
-If the two cards are different - failure - the player does not get points and the cards are flipped back over.
+Each time that two cards are flipped over, their images are compared. <br>
+If the two cards are similar - success - the player gets points and the cards are vanished from the screen. <br>
+If the two cards are different - failure - the player does not get points and the cards are flipped back over. <br>
 The game contains 6 levels - Beginner, Easy, Medium, Hard, Hardest, Master.
-Game Phase: The player successfully finished the level if all the cards were matched and the board stays empty.
+Game Phase: The player successfully finished the level if all the cards were matched and the board stays empty. <br>
 On each level ending, the player gets points/ranking regarding to his performance.
 The points are expressed in ‘Stars’ that will appear under the stage name in the stage selection screen.

 ### Credits
 - Images & Sound: <br>